List of AC/DC members: History

 On 23 September 2014, AC/DC members confirmed that Malcolm had officially retired from performing, due to his early onset dementia.
 He died on 18 November 2017 aged 64, due to the dementia.
 On 6 November 2014, Rudd was charged with threatening to kill, possession of methamphetamine and possession of cannabis, following a police raid on his home.
 AC/DC's remaining members issued a statement clarifying that Rock or Bust World Tour would continue, but did not indicated whether or not Rudd would participate, or whether he was still a member.
 At a charity signing before the Grammy Awards, the band were photographed together with Slade.
 It was later confirmed that he had rejoined for the Grammys and upcoming tour.
 Shortly thereafter, the band's web site removed Rudd as their drummer and replaced him with Slade.

 On 7 March 2016, the band announced that the final ten dates of the second North American leg of the tour would be rescheduled as Johnson's doctors had ordered him to stop touring immediately: he risked complete deafness if he persisted.
 The ten cancelled dates were to be rescheduled, "likely with a guest vocalist" later in the year, leaving Johnson's future in touring with the group uncertain.
-On 16 April 2016, Guns N' Roses front man Axl Rose was announced as the lead vocalist for the remainder of their 2016 tour dates.
+On 16 April 2016, Guns N' Roses front man Axl Rose was announced as said guest vocalist for the remainder of their 2016 tour dates.
 Williams indicated he was leaving AC/DC during an interview with Gulfshore Lifes Jonathan Foerste on 8 July 2016, "It's been what I've known for the past 40 years, but after this tour I'm backing off of touring and recording.
 Losing Malcolm, the thing with [Rudd] and now with [Johnson], it's a changed animal.
 I feel in my gut it's the right thing."
 At the end of the Rock or Bust World Tour, he released a video statement confirming his departure.

 After completing the tour in 2016, AC/DC went on hiatus.
 Over the next few years, speculation grew that former members Johnson and Rudd were back and working with the band again.
 A fan living near the Warehouse Studio, Vancouver claimed to have observed them in the outdoor area of the studio from an apartment window.
 The rumors have been confirmed to be true two years later, as on 30 September 2020, they announced the return of Johnson, Williams and Rudd to the line-up alongside Angus and Stevie, reuniting the Rock or Bust line-up.
 On 9 September 2023, one month before their scheduled show on the Power Trip festival, AC/DC revealed that Williams was part of the line-up after coming out of retirement, and American drummer Matt Laug, who had previously played for Slash's Snakepit and Alice Cooper, replaced Rudd.
 The Power Up Tour was announced on 12 February, with former Jane's Addiction bassist Chris Chaney replacing Williams.